Subscribe

 Is anesthesia safe for my cat during teeth cleaning?

-Anesthesia is safe and recommended for cats undergoing a cleaning.
-This is true as long as a cat is deemed healthy during a physical exam and has normal blood work results.
 The anesthesia helps minimize any stress or pain for the cat during the cleaning.
-It also keeps them from biting the hygienist or vet while they check the gums and teeth.
+It also keeps them from biting the hygienist or vet, and damaging expensive equipment, while they check the gums and teeth.